 Some like it thick; some like it thin.
 Mat thickness is largely a personal preference, but the kind of yoga you practice can also be a determining factor.
 If you practice lots of standing and balance poses, you might want to veer toward a thinner mat because you will likely feel more stable and balanced with less padding.
+However, there’s something to be said for challenging your balance on a thicker mat as well, especially if you’re looking to improve your balance.
 If you practice more seated and supine poses, a thicker mat will provide more comfort for your bones.
 Thin mats are generally around 1/8 inch thick, and most thicker mats are 1/4 inch thick.
 Our Tapas Travel Mats are super thin at 1/16 inch.

 Thin Mats (1/8 inch or less):

 Ahimsa (non-harming) is the cornerstone of the whole system of yoga.
 Because of this, many of us strive to live harmoniously with our Earth.
 But choosing your yoga mat with sustainability in mind is not quite as cut and dried as you might think.

 If the thought of your yoga mat sitting unscathed in a landfill for centuries is not to your liking, you might want to veer away from PVC.
 All our mats, except for Tapas, and Tapas Ultra are made from sustainable materials.
 However, because these eco-friendly mats are designed to biodegrade, they will not last as long as non-biodegradable material.

 If you choose a PVC mat, you probably won’t have to buy another one for a very long time, if at all.
 In my studio, we still use mats that were among the first batch of Tapas Mats made in the early 1990s!
 That said, with proper care all Hugger Mugger mats are tested to be durable and suitable for long-term practice.